RocketHub: History

 Incorporated in 2009, the platform launched by January 2012.
 The original founders of RocketHub were Brian Meece, Jed Cohen, Alon Hillel-Tuch, and Vladimir Vukicevic.
 Bill Clinton and Bill Gates selected it as part of their guest-edited Ways to Change the World edition of Wired Magazine.

-RocketHub was the first crowdfunding platform to partner with network television, “We believe we’re the first broadcast network to start an initiative using crowdfunding to help people grow their business ideas,” Dr. Libby H. O’Connell, SVP of Corporate Outreach for A&E Networks.
+RocketHub was the first crowdfunding platform to partner with network television, “We believe we’re the first broadcast network to start an initiative using crowdfunding to help people grow their business ideas,” said Dr. Libby H. O’Connell, Senior Vice President of Corporate Outreach for A&E Networks.

-RocketHub engaged in a partnership with marketing agency Wieden+Kennedy and Chrysler's Dodge Dart in 2013 allowing users to crowdfund the purchase of a car.
+RocketHub engaged in a partnership with marketing agency Wieden & Kennedy and Chrysler's Dodge Dart in 2013 allowing users to crowdfund the purchase of a car.
 It was featured at the 2013 Cannes Film Festival, the campaign video became a Cannes Bronze Film Lion winner.

 On April 15, 2015, RocketHub was acquired by EFactor Group, an online resource center for entrepreneurs.
 The acquisition deal was valued at US$15M.

 In 2018, eFactor Group shut down the RocketHub brand.

 In 2022, RocketHub.com domain was acquired by Charlie Patel, CEO of the newly formed RocketHub LLC.
 It launched as a platform for SaaS (software-as-a-service) products, WordPress plugins, and informational products.
 The new RocketHub entity and brand is not associated with any of the prior entities or individuals.